kalie-on/Capstone_2/README.md

 - Find top customers and product categories
 - Create charts to explain sales trends
 - Give recommendations on where marketing should focus next quarter

-This project will help me improve my Python, data analysis, and visualization skills while learning how data is used to support business decisions.